CoboVault/integration-sample/README.md

 >total: identify the length of all fragments
 >
->index: identify current fragment index
+>index: identify current fragment index, starts from 0
 >
 >checksum: a md5 string for whole data
 >